Trade agency rules Canadian lumber shipments hurting U.S. producers

 Other Canadian producers will pay 20.83 per cent.

 The countervailing duties were imposed because the Commerce Department ruled provincial stumpage fees paid by Canadian lumber firms are too low and amount to subsidies.
-The antidumping duties arise from the U.S. contention that Canadian producers sell softwood below market value.
+The anti-dumping duties arise from the U.S. contention that Canadian producers sell softwood below market value.

 On Nov.
 14, Canada took its battle over countervailing duties to one of the most contentious elements of NAFTA – Chapter 19, which sets up trade panels to settle disputes.
 Canada filed another letter on Dec.
 5 to include anti-dumping duties as part of the Chapter 19 appeal process.